Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 ```

 ### Reading Sensor Data
-Data can be obtained from the sensor interaces in the usual manner, irrespective of the mode of the [Timing Manager](/firmware/arch/timing-manager.md).
+Data can be obtained from the sensor interfaces in the usual manner, irrespective of the mode of the [Timing Manager](/firmware/arch/timing-manager.md).
 For example, the ADC can be read via `analog_getf(ANALOG_IN1, &output)` (see the [analog input page](/hardware/subsystems/analog.md)).
 Note that we won't be using the ADC's actual numerical output in this tutorial, we're just enabling it to activate the [Timing Manager](/firmware/arch/timing-manager.md).

 ### Reporting sensor acquisition time and sensor data staleness